Contact Us for a Free Consultation (213) 542-0979

 • Peer pressure at school

-• Loss of temper on a daily basis
+• Loss of temper daily

 • Disciplinary issues